 Harmful if swallowed.
 Toxic in contact with skin.
 Causes serious eye irritation.

 Wear protective gloves/protective clothing/eye protection/face protection.
 IF IN EYES: Rinse cautiously with water for several minutes.
 Remove contact lenses, if present and easy to do.
 Continue rinsing.
-IF SWALLOWED: Specific treatment (see label).
+IF SWALLOWED: Call a POISON CENTER/doctor if you feel unwell.
+Specific treatment (see label).
 Store locked up.
 Dispose of contents/container in accordance with local/regional/national/international regulations.